max386371-uwu/Japanese-Grammar-Tutor-AI-/README.md

 # Japanese-Grammar-Tutor-AI
 An AI-powered chromium extension that helps learners understand Japanese grammar directly from selected text.
-Select Japanese text on any webpage, click the floating **AI** button (or chosen hotkey), and receive a structured explanation including grammar, vocabulary, particles, conjugations, and translation.
+Select Japanese text on most webpages, click the floating **AI** button (or chosen hotkey), and receive a structured explanation including grammar, vocabulary, particles, conjugations, and translation.

 ## Features